awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up.md

 # Setting up Run Command<a name="sysman-rc-setting-up"></a>

-Before you can manage instances by using Run Command, you must configure an AWS Identity and Access Management \(IAM\) user policy for any user who runs commands\.
+Before you can manage instances by using Run Command, a capability of AWS Systems Manager, you must configure an AWS Identity and Access Management \(IAM\) user policy for any user who will run commands\.
 For more information, see [ Create non\-Admin IAM users and groups for Systems Manager](systems-manager-setting-up.md)\.

-You must also create an IAM instance profile role for any instance that processes commands and attach it to those instances\.
+You must also create an IAM instance profile role for any instance that will process commands and attach it to those instances\.
 For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md) and [Attach an IAM instance profile to an EC2 instance](setup-launch-managed-instance.md)\.

 We also strongly recommend completing the following optional setup tasks to help minimize the security posture and day\-to\-day management of your instances\.

 Monitor command executions using Amazon EventBridge
-You can use Amazon EventBridge to log command execution status changes\.
+You can use EventBridge to log command execution status changes\.
 You can create a rule that runs whenever there is a state transition, or when there is a transition to one or more states that are of interest\.
 You can also specify Run Command as a target action when an EventBridge event occurs\.
 For more information, see [Configuring EventBridge for Systems Manager events](monitoring-systems-manager-events.md)\.

 Monitor command executions using Amazon CloudWatch Logs
-You can configure Run Command to periodically send all command output and error logs to a CloudWatch Logs log group\.
+You can configure Run Command to periodically send all command output and error logs to an Amazon CloudWatch log group\.
 You can monitor these output logs in near real\-time, search for specific phrases, values, or patterns, and create alarms based on the search\.
 For more information, see [Configuring Amazon CloudWatch Logs for Run Command](sysman-rc-setting-up-cwlogs.md)\.

 Restrict Run Command access to specific instances
 You can restrict which of your managed instances commands can be run on by creating an IAM user policy that includes a condition that the user can only run commands on instances that are tagged with specific Amazon EC2 tags\.
 For more information, see the following topic, [Restricting Run Command access based on instance tags](#sysman-rc-setting-up-cmdsec)\.